selimgunall/Project_Euler_Solutions/README.md

 # Project_Euler_Solutions
-There are my solutions for Project Euler
+These are my solutions for Project Euler